 The Internet has fundamental value as a platform for business, innovation, democratic expression, access to information and scientific progress.
 In the growing digital economy, the Internet represents a portal for knowledge, education and entertainment which is becoming increasingly available to more of the world’s population, especially if growth in the use of mobile broadband can mirror the recent overall growth in mobile communications.

-Today, the Internet is becoming “one of the basic commodities of life” and various studies have cited the information and knowledge provided over the Internet as examples of global public goods.
 The Internet is comprised of many individual networks, although some networks (but not always the content) may be the property of distinct groups, companies or individuals [source: U.S.A.].
 Applications such as the World Wide Web, E-mail, and Instant Messaging have changed the lives of ordinary people in some parts of the world.
-It is widely recognized that the utility and value of a network increases with the square of the growth in the number of nodes and users of that network.
+It is widely recognized that the utility and value of a network increases with the growth in the number of nodes and users of that network.

-One ideal is that the Internet, as a decentralized and open system, must be allowed to enable the world’s citizens to connect freely and express themselves consistent with fundamental principles of freedom of expression, as detailed in Article 19 of The Universal Declaration of Human Rights2 and recently reaffirmed by the UN Human Rights CouncilUSA3, while taking into consideration national security or of public order (ordre public), or of public health or morals.
-Consistent with the nature of knowledge, information and forms of expression provided over the Internet as global public goods, ITU Member States may wish to consider policy measures to increase and promote the continued growth of the Internet and the markets and economies based thereon.
+The Internet, as a decentralized and open system, should enable the world’s citizens to connect and exercise their rights, as detailed in The Universal Declaration of Human RightsUSA2.
+The UN Human Rights Council recently reaffirmed that human rights apply online just as they do offlineUSA3.ITU Member States may wish to consider policy measures to increase and promote the continued growth of the Internet and the markets and economies based thereon.

-At the World Summit on Information Society (WSIS), world leaders and Heads of State adopted general principles on a multi-stakeholder governance model, which offer a fundamental framework on which to base such policy measures.
-Various initiatives have been undertaken at the national level to enunciate high-level governing principles for cyberspace (including, inter alia, the United States International Strategy for Cyberspace, and Brazil’s ten "Principles for the Governance and Use of the Internet” and the concept of the Russian Federation Convention on International Information Security), and at the international level (such as the Report of the Group of Governmental Experts on Developments in the Field of Information and Telecommunication in the Context of International Security 65/201, International Code of Conduct for Information Security A/66/359, and the OECD Council Recommendation on Principles for Internet Policy-Making).
+At the World Summit on Information Society (WSIS), world leaders and Heads of State adopted the WSIS outcomes which offer guidance on which to base such policy measures..

-Advances in information infrastructure, including the development of IP-based networks and the Internet, taking into account the requirements, features and interoperability of next-generation networks (NGN) and future networks, are vitally important as a major engine for growth in the world economy in the twenty-first century.
+Advances in communications infrastructure, including the development of IP-based networks and the Internet, taking into account the requirements, features and interoperability of next-generation networks (NGN) and future networks, are vitally important as a major engine for growth in the world economy in the twenty-first century.

-The management of digital information has emerged in recent years as an important aspect of the Internet going forward.
-This will benefit many new efforts such as those involving current architectures – Cloud Computing, Big Data and the Internet of Things – and new architectures, such as the Digital Object Architecture (DOA), are being developed and deployed which support these initiatives [source: U.S.A./CNRI ].
-Major research and development activities are underway in the EU, the US, Rep. of Korea, Japan and elsewhere on new architectures and protocols for the future Internet, which aim, inter alia, to improve capacity, performance, stability and recognized weaknesses in security, and provide support for multilingualization.
+Major research and development activities are underway to improve capacity, performance, stability and security, and provide support for multilingualization.